mattcone/markdown-guide-book/README.md

 ![Markdown Guide book cover](cover.png)

 This is the source repository for the *Markdown Guide* book.
-You can [download the book in PDF format](https://www.markdownguide.org/assets/book/markdown-guide.pdf) for free.
+You can [download the book](https://www.markdownguide.org/book) for free.

 ## Contributing